Have a purpose

 Purpose, relevancy, and ideas in business writing

 In the 1987 comedy, Planes, Trains, and Automobiles, stressed marketing executive, Neal Page (Steve Martin), is reluctantly trapped in a shared hotel room with an optimistic and talkative curtain-ring salesman, Del Griffith (John Candy).
-Del mindlessly can’t stop talking about the mundane and boring details of his life.
+Del can’t stop talking about the boring details of his life.
 Eventually Neal loses his cool.
 After a long tirade, he shouts, “And here’s another thing: Have a point!
 It makes it so much more interesting for the listener.”

 Business writing has a purpose.
 If you don’t define it, you run the risk of distraction and irrelevancy.